tomchop/tomchop/README.md

 ## ⚡️ Core projects

+* [Yeti platform](https://github.com/yeti-platform) - a lightweight Threat Intelligence platform.
+Ramping up the time I'm spending on this.
+* [DFIQ](https://dfiq.org) - a repository of Digital Forensics Investigative Questions, bundled in a nice YAML format for consumption by automated tools.
+* [Timesketch](https://github.com/google/timesketch/) - a forensics timeline analysis platform.
 * [dfTimewolf](https://github.com/log2timeline/dftimewolf) - a digital forensics pipeline orchestrator.
 Think CyberChef for APIs!
 Actively maintained.

-* [Yeti platform](https://github.com/yeti-platform) - a lightweight Threat Intelligence platform.
-Ramping up the time I'm spending on this.
-* [Timesketch](https://github.com/google/timesketch/) - a forensics timeline analysis platform.
+## 🪴 Sporadic contributions

+* [OpenRelik Volatility worker](https://github.com/tomchop/openrelik-worker-volatility) - A volatility3 worker for OpenRelik (openrelik.org)
+* [OpenRelik Yara worker](https://github.com/tomchop/openrelik-worker-yara-scan) - A Yara scanner worker for OpenRelik (openrelik.org).
+Can feed off third party systems like Yeti.

 ## 📦 Projects I've worked on in the past

+* [cloud-forensics-utils](https://github.com/google/cloud-forensics-utils) - Python library to interact with various cloud services and facilitate forensics-related actions (e.g. disk copying).
 * [volatility-autoruns](https://github.com/tomchop/volatility-autoruns) - A plugin for the excellent memory analysis framework Volatility that enumerates auto-start extensibility points (i.e. "persistence") on a system.
 * [FIR](https://github.com/certsocietegenerale/FIR) - Fast incident response - a lightweight incident response platform.
 Like a ticketing system, but for security incidents.
 * [unxor](https://github.com/tomchop/unxor) - A fun experiment attacking weaknesses in XOR-based ciphers.
 Allows you to recover plaintext from any fixed-key XOR ciphertext, as long as you know a chunk of plaintext that is 2x as long as the key! (e.g. `This program cannot be run in DOS mode`)